2468shrm/Pico-Robotic-Controller/README.md

 - +BATT - The main power supply (+BATT) is connected to J1, a 2-position WAGO 250 series connector.
 The typical use is a 12V battery or power supply.
 - +12V - Connected to +BATT through a diode-capacitor filter.
 The intent of the filter is to avoid brownouts on the robot from affecting board performance.
 - +5V - The Pico W uses a 5V source normally supplied by USB's VBUS.
 However, the board provides a 5V source.
 This is done via either installing a 5V 3A regulator module ([Amazon Link](https://www.amazon.com/gp/product/B08JZ5FVLC)), or by installing a 2-position WAGO 250-series connector (J11) and providing an external 5V supply.
 The external solution would be used only in situations where 3A is insufficient (e.g. a very long NEOPIXEL strip).
+- SERVO_VDD - A dedicated power input is provided for use cases involving servo motors.
+This is required since the +5V supply is limited to 3A which may not be sufficient for servo motors in stall.
+Moreover, while servo motors may operate at 5V, they're better at operating at higher voltages (6V).
 - VSYS - VSYS is a pin on the Pico W board that is sourced from VBUS through a Schottky diode, but this is only functional when the VBUS is connected.
 VSYS is also soured by a PFET (Q1, a DMG2305UX-13) as recommended by the Pico W datasheet ([Raspberry Pi Pico W Datasheet](https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf#page=15)).
 Refer to sections 3.4 and 3.5 of the datasheet for details.
 This allows a computer connected via VBUS at the same time the board is powred by +BATT (or the J11 external source).
 - VBUS - The USB OTG's power pin.
 Note that J6 is provided (and needs to have a jumper installed)  in order to source VBUS from the board's +5V supply when the USB OTG interface is being used in HOST mode.